mghextreme/pipefy-uipath-activities/README.md

 # Pipefy UiPath Custom Activities

-This is a set of Custom Activities for UiPath with the objective of easing the connection with Pipefy actions.
+This is a set of Custom Activities for UIPath with the objective of easing the connection with Pipefy actions.

 ## Available actions